rosiehoyem/photo-contest/README.md

 In my application, I have a set-up methods in the `Round` model using HTTParty to do this post request.
 I think it is close.

-###Most of the structure of the app, API call methods, views, and rountes are in place.
+###Most of the structure of the app, API call methods, views, and routes are in place.
 Unfortunately, these two issues kept me from creating a fully working version of this application.

 ##Next steps and additional features:
 1. After resolving the issues above, I'd include better handling of errors and incorporate status checks at points in the app.